neerajsingh0101/admin_data/README.markdown

 * For each individual record a snapshot of all association records is shown.
 Associations that are supported are has_many, belongs_to and has_one.
 If an associated record is not present then there will be no link.

+* Supports name spaced models like Vehicle::Car and Vehicle::Engine.

 * Next to association a count of number of associated records is shown.

 * Al the associated records are links so one can navigate from record to record.